nafooesi/connector-seclytics-augur-pxdr/augur-preemptive-detection/README.md

-# Seclytics FortiSOAR Connector
+# Augur FortiSOAR Connector

-This is Seclytics integration with Fortinet's FortiSoar product.
+This is Augur integration with Fortinet's FortiSoar product.
 It provides:
-    - Get IP, Domain, Host, or File hash from the Seclytics API.
+    - Get IP, Domain, Host, or File hash from the Augur API.
-    - Download Seclytics Prediction data from the API (for security orchestration)
+    - Download Augur Prediction data from the API (for security orchestration)

 ### Build
     - The code is built and tested on FortiSOAR v7.0.1-628 from our AWS instance.